 Admission requirements: Bachelor's degree and other School of Management requirements and two years of appropriate work experience recommended.
+Applicants for Health Care Informatics must be approved by the department chair.

-Online courses: 50% or more of your Cambridge College courses may be fully-online.
-International students may take only one fullyonline course in any term.
+Online courses: International students may take only one fully-online course in any term.

-Master of Management • CIP code 520201
+Master of Management

+CIP code 520201

+37 credits

-37 credits • 4 terms full-time
+4 terms full-time